 - The butter will be quite soft when you finish making it, but it will firm up nicely as it gets cold in the fridge.
 I spooned it into a small bowl.
 You can freeze it, too.
 Just wrap well in a double layer of plastic and foil.

 - If you’d like, you can make the whiskey butter without sugar.
 Just cream the softened butter and the whiskey, with or without the vanilla.

 - If you don’t want to bother with the butter, just add a splash of whiskey to your bowl…yum.

-Don’t forget to pin this Overnight Steel Cut Oats with Whiskey Butter!
+Thanks for pinning this Overnight Steel Cut Oats with Whiskey Butter!